-These notes cover my half of our 3rd year module ph327 Probing Atoms and Molecules.
-In the first half of the semester, I will cover the Atomic Physics part of the course, and Chris Finlayson will do the Molecular Physics part later.
-Both have in common that we will be looking at the structure of atoms or molecules as derived from quantum mechanics as well as spectroscopic techniques used to probe these structures experimentally.
+These notes cover my part of our 3rd year module ph330 Particles and Fields.
+In the first half of the second semester, I will cover the Atomic Physics part of the course, John Gough and Edwin Flikkema cover various aspects of quantum and Particle Physics, and Marie Gorman will add some Molecular Physics.
+Atomic, Molecular and Particle Physics have in common that they are applications of Quantum Mechanics applicable to the structure of matter at different length scales.
+In the Atomic Physics part, we will be looking at the structure of atoms as derived from Quantum Mechanics as well as spectroscopic techniques used to probe these structures experimentally.

-There will be two one-hour lectures each week throughout semester 2.
-There are also two problem sheets (one in Atomic and one in Molecular Physics) worth 10% each, approximately weekly quizzes on Blackboard for a total of 10%, and a two-hour exam for 70% at the end.
-There are also exercises interspersed in the notes, which should give students an opportunity to reflect on the material and test their appreciation of it without the pressure to get it right at once for credit.
+There will be two one-hour lectures each week throughout the academic year.
+There are also four problem sheets (including one in Atomic Physics) worth 7.5% of the 20 credits each and a three-hour exam for 70% at the end (about a quarter of the exam will be on Atomic Physics).
+In addition, there will be weekly formative quizzes during the Atomic Physics section, and there are also exercises interspersed in the notes, which should give students an opportunity to reflect on the material and test their appreciation of it without the pressure to get it right at once for credit.

 The Atomic Physics part of the module covers these topics:

 Please note that theses notes are meant to help you revise.
 However, I may include additional material in the lectures or not cover all of the material listed here.